Carolina Panthers: Frank Reich year (2023)

 On January 26, 2023, former Indianapolis Colts head coach Frank Reich was hired as head coach.
 Reich was the first starting QB in Panthers history in 1995.
 Prior to the draft, the Panthers traded with the Chicago Bears to move up to the first overall pick.
 The trade involved Carolina swapping spots with the Bears and giving up their 2023 second-round pick, 2024 first-round pick, 2025 second-round pick, and wide receiver D. J. Moore.
 In the 2023 NFL draft, Reich's first and only as the Panthers head coach, the Panthers selected their potential franchise quarterback in Heisman Trophy winner Bryce Young out of Alabama with the first overall pick.

 On November 27, 2023, Reich was fired after a 1–10 start.
 Special teams coordinator Chris Tabor coached the remainder of the 2023 season, going 1–5 in those games as the Panthers finished with a league-worst 2–15 record.

-Dave Canales (2024)
+Dave Canales (2024–present)

 On January 25, 2024, former Tampa Bay Buccaneers offensive coordinator Dave Canales was hired as head coach.
 In the first regular season game of the season, the Panthers lost to the New Orleans saints with a score of 10–47 with Bryce Young registering 13 completions from 30 attempts and being intercepted twice.
-The Panthers finished with a 5–12 record in the 2024 season.
+The Panthers finished with a 5–12 record and 3rd in the NFC South in the 2024 season.
+In 2025, the Panthers won the NFC South for the first time since 2015 with an 8–9 record, earning their first playoff appearance since 2017.
+They lost 34–31 to the Los Angeles Rams in the Wild Card Round after defeating the Rams 31–28 in Week 13 of the regular season.